 Based on the findings of this Phase II ESA, HEI determined that the migration of contaminants from off-site sources didn't affect the Subject Site.
 Because of the nature and extent of contamination, data evaluation, and risk assessment, HEI was able to conclude that the measured contaminant concentrations were all below the applicable commercial and industrial cleanup criteria values.

 Western Logistics Warehouse & Loading Docks

-Western Logistics was an interesting project with many moving parts.
-This project involved the construction of a 30,000 square foot warehouse and logistics building with 15 loading docks and on-site tractor trailer parking for a local logistics firm.
-The location of the site was critical so that they could maintain close proximity to their core client base and have easy access to the highway system.
+The complex Western Logistics project entailed the construction of a 30,000-square foot warehouse and logistics facility, complete with 15 loading docks and on-site tractor trailer parking, for a local logistics firm.
+The site was chosen for its proximity to the firm’s core client base and its access to the highway system.

 Spectrum Health Child Care Center